With order expiring, Georgia businesses look darkly ahead

 The governor’s office is expected to announce Tuesday what will happen after the business-restriction order expires Wednesday.
-The question is how much of a different it will make in an unpredictable pandemic climate.
+The question is, though, how much of a difference it will make in an unpredictable pandemic climate?

-"Until the public and customers feel safe, they’re not going to come out either way, if we open or not," said Mike Jakob, owner of the Elliott Street Pub in SW Atlanta's Castleberry Hill.
+"Until the public and customers feel safe, they’re not going to come out either way, if we open or not," said Mike Jakob, owner of the Elliott Street Pub in southwest Atlanta's Castleberry Hill neighborhood.

 "I don’t think three people could be in my bar and be socially distant," said Jakob, who believes his bar is the smallest in the city of Atlanta.